Louisa Terrell

-Louisa Terrell (born August 17, 1969) is an American lawyer and government official.
-Since 2021, Terrell has served as director of the White House Office of Legislative Affairs under President Joe Biden.
+Louisa Terrell (born August 17, 1969) is an American lawyer and former government official.
+From 2021 to 2023, Terrell served as director of the White House Office of Legislative Affairs under President Joe Biden.
 Prior to this, Terrell served in a variety of government and private sector positions, including as a member of Biden's Senate staff and as a public policy director at Facebook.

 Early life and education

 Terrell was born in Delaware on August 17, 1969.
-She graduated from Tufts University, and Boston College Law School.
+She received a Bachelor of Arts degree from Tufts University and a Juris Doctor degree from Boston College Law School.

+Terrell has known President Joe Biden almost her entire life.
+She was a classmate of his son Beau Biden from kindergarten on.
+She has maintained this connection to the Bidens to the present day.

 Career

 In 2001, she was on the Senate staff of Joe Biden.
 She was chief of staff for Cory Booker, and advisor to Tom Wheeler.
 She was a legislative aide to Barack Obama.
 She was director of federal policy and strategy, at Yahoo, public policy director at Facebook, and was deputy general counsel at McKinsey & Company.
 She was visiting faculty at the Biden Institute.